-- 9.1 The Services provided under this Agreement shall be completed within one hundred eighty (180) calendar days from the effective date of the Notice to Proceed. - 9.2 Effect on Project Schedule.
+- 9.1.
+The Services provided under this Agreement shall be completed within one hundred eighty (180) calendar days from the effective date of the Notice to Proceed as follows: - 9.2.
+Annual Maintenance Support services shall commence upon completion of all Milestones and continue for the period of one (1) year. - 9.3.
+Effect on Project Schedule.
 The time periods and requirements set forth in Exhibit "A", will not excuse Consultant from complying with the completion date set forth in this Agreement.